Asbestos Cancer Guide

 Diagnosing Asbestos Cancer

-If a doctor knows that you have a history of asbestos exposure right away, it can speed up the diagnosis process.
+If a doctor knows you have a history of asbestos exposure right away, it can speed up the diagnosis process.

-If abnormal cells or a thickened pleura is found, a syringe or a chest tube is inserted into the patient’s body.
+If abnormal cells or a thickened pleura are found, a syringe or a chest tube is inserted into the patient’s body.
 It’s used to gather the fluid in the infected areas of the body, which will then be evaluated for cancerous cells and tumors.

 Screening for Asbestos Cancer

-However, some physicians are testing out the Mesomark assay screening, an in-vitro test that measures soluble mesothelin proteins.
+However, some physicians are testing the Mesomark assay screening, an in-vitro test that measures soluble mesothelin proteins.
 Mesothelin-related proteins are released by infected mesothelioma cells.

 Mesothelioma and other asbestos-related cancers are considered new in the medical world, but a better, more successful screening method could surface as more research continues.